 For business’ operating solely in the US, registering their trademark with the USPTO is a good step towards protecting the mark nationwide.
 However, rarely nowadays are business’ limited to just the United States.
 Complicating the matter is the fact that, unlike in the United States, many countries utilize a system of trademark protection, where the first person to register a mark may have greater control over a mark than the party who first uses it in that territory (Examples include France, Germany, and China).
-Waiting to file these international trademark applications in these countries can have significant and costly adverse effects if someone else swoops in before you have a chance to file.
+Waiting to file an applications in these countries can have significant and costly adverse effects if someone else swoops in before you have a chance to file.
 Sometimes prior filers do so innocently, but more commonly it is bad faith Trademark Squatters.

 International Trademark Applications